 The Board assesses at least annually whether the structures and processes are fit for purpose alongside the evaluation of the Board and Director’s effectiveness.

-The AGM is a key forum for communications with any shareholder who wishes to attend, and the Directors are available here to listen to views expressed both formally and informally.
-This, combined with the normal cycle of announcements, is the key method of communication.
+The AGM is a key forum for communications with any shareholder who wishes to attend, and the Directors are available to listen to views expressed both formally and informally.
+The Company welcomes all contact from shareholders and stakeholders and shareholders are invited to use the “contact us” page on the eEnergy website, email firstname.lastname@example.org or contact the Company Secretary, who will refer questions to the Directors, as appropriate.

 The outcomes of resolutions put to the AGM are published and available on the Company’s website.
 The Company uses the London Stock Exchange Regulatory News Service (RNS) to advise the market (i.e. shareholders and others) of performance and significant matters.